efraimnabil/GetPayInStore/README.md

   - User-friendly toast notifications for API errors
   - Loading states and error boundaries
 - **Comprehensive Testing**: The project includes a full suite of unit and component tests using Jest and React Native Testing Library, achieving high coverage of critical logic.
+- **Continuous Integration**: Automated testing pipeline using GitHub Actions that runs on every push and pull request, ensuring code quality and preventing regressions.

 ## Chosen Configuration